SimonStnn/pop-a-loon/docs/Architecture.md

 Now, after compiling the extension, the polyfill will be included and make the code access the correct browser API's.

+### Webpack

+The pop-a-loon extension uses [Webpack](https://webpack.js.org/) to compile its JavaScript code.
+The webpack configuration is set up to compile the background scripts, popup UI and an entry for each content script into separate bundles.
+This allows for better organization of the code and ensures that each part of the extension is compiled correctly.
+Configuration can be found in the [webpack.config.js](/webpack.config.js) file.

+#### Environment Variables

+The webpack configuration uses environment variables to determine the build mode.
+The `NODE_ENV` environment variable is used to determine whether the extension is being built for development or production.
+This allows for different optimizations and settings to be applied based on the build mode.

+Webpack also sets some environment variables for the extension.
+In the source code they are accessed via the `process.env` object.
+For example, the `process.env.NODE_ENV` variable is used to determine the build mode.

+> [!WARNING]
+> The `process` namespace is not available in the browser.
+This is a Node.js specific feature.
+Webpack replaces the `process` object with the correct values during compilation. (e.g. `process.env.NODE_ENV` is replaced with `production`).

+#### Resources folder

+The `resources` folder contains all the resources used in the extension.
+This includes images, icons, and other assets that are used in the extension.
+These resources are copied to the build directory during the compilation process and are available when the extension is running.

 ### Managers

 Pop-a-loon has a few custom managers that handle different aspects of the extension.